ckswilliams/modOpenREM/docs/charts.rst

    Figure 1: Bar chart of mean DLP per acquisition

-For example, mean DAP per acquisition type (figure 1).
+An example of mean DAP per acquisition type is shown in figure 1.
 Below each bar chart there are options to sort the order of the data.
 This can be by average value, size of data sample, or alphabetically.

 Clicking on an entry in the bar chart legend toggles the display of the corresponding series on the chart.